redis-applied-ai/dungeon-crawler-agent/README.md

 1. Install Inform7
 2. Run `make`

-NOTE: This is optional - you can play with the provided Z8 file directly.
+NOTE: This is optional - you can play with the provided game file directly.

 ## Modifying the Agent